exclaves/exclaves.github.io/content/posts/2023-03-06-harlemermeer/index.md

 > SOCIAL PROBLEMS
 >
 > Many of the settlers slid into bitter poverty, which led to all kinds of social problems.
 In 1860, for instance, the polder had at least 118 pubs, one for every twelve families.
 The residents of the marshy new land were ravaged by swamp fever, malaria, and in 1865, typhoid and cholera.
 The death rate in the polder and its vicinity was higher than normal, in particular among chil-dren.
 In 1861 they constituted 41% of the deaths in the polder, against 22% for the rest of The Netherlands.
 All this was despite the available knowledge and experience in combating epidemics.
 In the Zuidplaspolder, for instance, two emergency hospitals were set up as a precautionary measure.
-There the water was never allowed to become stagnant, and they began immedi ately with building on the land.
+There the water was never allowed to become stagnant, and they began immediately with building on the land.
 Good drinking water was brought in with barges built especially for this purpose.

-This book goes on to rather questionably credit "large landowners" and "intellectual farmers" with recognizing the exploitability of the land and using their "sufficient capital" to find "splendid opportunities."
+This book goes on to rather credulously credit "large landowners" and "intellectual farmers" with recognizing the exploitability of the land and using their "sufficient capital" to find "splendid opportunities."

 > Over against the mass of tenants who tottered on the edge of grinding poverty stood a small group of large landowners and intellectual farmers who were aware of the latest developments in agriculture and had sufficient capital.
-Helped by the expanding possi bilities for export and rising prices, for them the Haarlemmermeer provided splendid opportunities.
+Helped by the expanding possibilities for export and rising prices, for them the Haarlemmermeer provided splendid opportunities.

 If you say so.